-Everyone has their strengths and limitations, even while we hard to improve (hopefully) each and every day.
-The most effective leaders recognize their strengths and limitations and surround themselves with people who will complement their abilities, preferably by those with different sets of strengths so that they can form a more formidable team with fewer deficiencies in the leadership group, as a whole.
+Everyone has their strengths and limitations, even while we work hard to improve (hopefully) each and every day.
+The most effective leaders recognize their strengths and limitations and surround themselves with people who will complement their abilities, preferably by those with different sets of strengths so that they can create a more formidable team with fewer deficiencies in the leadership group, as a whole.

 1Traynor AP, Janke KK, Sorensen TD.
 Using personal strengths with intention in pharmacy: Implications for pharmacists, managers, and leaders.
 Ann Pharmaco.
 2010;44:367-376.

 Shane P. Desselle, RPh, PhD, FAPhA, Professor of Social/Behavioral Pharmacy at Touro University California